mroman-ibs/ZEP/cran-comments.md

-I have prepared the new version (0.2.1) of my package.
+I have prepared the new version (0.2.2) of my package.

 * Main changes:
 - Improved help files.
+- Added animation function.

 I have prepared the new version (0.2.0) of my package.